-Pesto is traditionally made with sweet basil and pinenuts.
+Pesto is traditionally made with sweet-basil and pine nuts.
 Today we do something different.
 It is just as tasty but has rather other benefits; both are good.

-Better still, use many different kinds of kale; we have five growing at our green home.
+Better still use many different kinds of kale; we have five growing at our green-home.

 I make no apology for freshly-cracked nuts.
 Yes, it will take you five or ten minutes.
-Once that shell is cracked and oxygen gets to the oils they start to go rancid.
+Once that shell is broken and oxygen gets to the oils they start to go rancid.
 You know, that horrid smell when you open a packet from the shop.

 We push hard to eat at least ten different coloured foods every day simply because the research is so strong that they dramatically reduce the all-cause of death.
 The quantity is not important to us, so just a sprig of parsley would count for one.

 I almost never use lemon juice; that's odd I hear you thinking.
-It is because more than half of the goodies are found in the whole pulp.
+It is because more than half of the goodies are found in the whole-pulp.

 Kale pesto is for the well-being of many parts of the body but especially the eyes.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,